Characterization of foliations via disintegration maps: Introduction

-The main contributions of this paper are presented in Section \ref{main}, where we introduce a novel notion of derivative for disintegration maps (Definition \ref{def_deriv}).
-We then construct an energy functional designed to quantify the relationship between the Wasserstein distance of conditional measures and the distance between their supports (Definition \ref{def_energy}).
-Our main result is: \begin{theorem} The minimum of $\mathcal{E} (f)$, the energy of the disintegration map, is equals to one, if and only if, the supports of conditional measures form a metric measure foliation. \end{theorem} The precise statement shall be given in Theorem \ref{e_full}.
+The main contributions of this paper are presented in Section \ref{main}, where we introduce a notion of derivative for disintegration maps (Definition \ref{def_deriv}) and an energy functional $\mathcal{E}_p$ (Definition \ref{def_energy}), designed to quantify the relationship between the Wasserstein distance of conditional measures and the distance between their supports.
+Our main result is: \begin{theorem} Given $f$ a disintegration map, the energy $\mathcal{E}_p (f)$ is equal to one precisely when the conditional measures have supports constituting a metric measure foliation. \end{theorem} The precise statement shall be given in Theorem \ref{e_full}.
+The paper is organized as follows.
+In Section \ref{framework}, we establish the theoretical framework and requisite definitions.
+Section \ref{back} reviews the essential background on disintegration maps.
+Our core results are presented in Section \ref{main}.
+These include examples that motivate the hypothesis in Theorem \ref{e_full}, and a further example applying the energy functional to analyze the evolution of a measure under a flow.